Isa Alvarado, spokeswoman for the Public Ministry morgue in Honduras, said the dead were three American women aged 20, 21 and 45.

 They were identified as students Daniella Moffson and Olivia Erhardt, and nurse practitioner Abigail Flanagan who worked at the Columbia University Medical Center and was also a General Studies student.

 Twelve more Americans were injured.
 Reinaldo Canales, administrator for the Valle de Angeles Adventist Hospital, said they were in stable condition.

 U.S.-based Global Brigades, which organizes international health and development missions, posted a notice on its website saying the accident involved a bus transporting “Columbia University students and other volunteers,” and that those killed were two students and a health care professional.

-Columbia later issued a statement saying the vehicle was also carrying students from Barnard College, a women’s liberal arts institution that is affiliated with the university and is located just steps away from its campus in upper Manhattan.
+Columbia with fatal truck accident lawyer by their side issued a statement saying the vehicle was also carrying students from Barnard College, a women’s liberal arts institution that is affiliated with the university and is located just steps away from its campus in upper Manhattan.

 “Our heartfelt sympathy goes out to all those affected by this tragedy,” said the Global Brigades statement, attributed to co-founder Steven Atamian.
 Phone messages left at the organization’s headquarters in Seattle were not immediately returned.